 ASHTANGA YOGA AUSTIN

-What was your background before yoga?
+Priya, what was your background before yoga?

 Well, if we’re speaking about yoga in its truest sense, I think that state of higher consciousness is present within us before we even come into our physical bodies, as we choose our soul’s purpose for this incarnation while still in another realm.
 Once we “arrive” into this form, it’s all about remembering and seeking; a lifelong pursuit to once again know and fulfill that truth, and reconnect with the divine, universal consciousness.
 We come from and return to, the source.
 If yoga is indeed this union, it has been a part of my path from the very beginning of this life, and perhaps many lifetimes before.
 Who knows when the journey began.
 My belief is that we are born into certain families for a reason, based on our past karma, and this provides us with the opportunities needed to pursue and advance our goals, spiritual or otherwise.
 It is up to us to embrace these relationships and allow them to teach us the lessons that we need to learn to move forward, as we work through the karmas that we have accumulated.